tourkaman/PDC-support-web/documents/running/running_jobs/job_scheduling.rst

 .. image:: https://drive.google.com/uc?id=0BxYU3X5kGVqrdkY0UWJhTXgyQ2M

-To run your script/program on the supercomputer, you can either queue your jobs
+To run your script/program on the supercomputer, you can do it in one of the following ways.

 Queue jobs